awsdocs/amazon-rekognition-developer-guide/doc_source/API_FaceDetail.md

 Required: No

  **Pose**   <a name="rekognition-Type-FaceDetail-Pose"></a>
 Indicates the pose of the face as determined by its pitch, roll, and yaw\.
+Default attribute\.
 Type: [Pose](API_Pose.md) object
 Required: No

  **Quality**   <a name="rekognition-Type-FaceDetail-Quality"></a>
 Identifies image brightness and sharpness\.
+Default attribute\.
 Type: [ImageQuality](API_ImageQuality.md) object
 Required: No